rdkit/knime-rdkit/org.rdkit.knime.nodes/lib/README.md

 In the KNIME RDKit sub project folder `org.rdkit.knime.maven` is a little Maven plugin that was developed to update the `MANIFEST.MF` and `build.properties` file with the list of JAR files that can be located within certain sub folders.
-In Eclipse just right-click on the `org.rdkit.knime.maven` folder an select from the context menu Run As - Maven Install.
+In Eclipse just right-click on the `org.rdkit.knime.maven` folder and select from the context menu Run As - Maven Install.
 This builds the plugin and installs it in your local Maven repository.
 Afterwards, it is available in Step 2.

 ### 2. Update the lib/pom.xml file ###